Lotfullah21/nextjs/README.md

 ```

-In app/api/user/route.ts, you can define your request handlers using async functions
+In app/api/user/route.ts, you can define your request handlers using async functions.

 ### Traditional API Routes: